CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/Range.md

 ### Exceeding 2x Effective Range (Super Disadvantage):

 If a ranged shot is made greater than 2 times it's effective range.

+Within range, verdant vines and resilient weeds surge forth, covering a 20-foot square area with dense foliage.
+Throughout the spell's duration, the ground in this zone transforms into difficult terrain.
+Any creature caught within the area upon casting must pass a Lift Check versus the spell's wins or restrained condition by the entwining plants until the spell concludes.
+A creature entangled can use its action to attempt a Lift check versus the spell's Wins.
+If successful, it breaks free.
+Once the spell dissipates, the summoned foliage withers and fades away.